 Public Information Officers (PIO)

 You will not need to spend money out of pocket on the required equipment.
 The Town provides its officers with uniforms, ballistic vests, a handgun, an AR rifle (once qualified), leather gear, rain gear, flashlight, digital portable radio and other needed equipment.

 A current Colorado POST certification as a Level 1 Peace Officer is required at the time of hire.
 An Associate's Degree in Law Enforcement, Criminal Justice, or related field is preferred, along with a combination of education and experience to provide the necessary knowledge, skills, and abilities.
 It is also a requirement that each eligible candidate type 25 words per minute.
 The ability to successfully complete a background check, including but not limited to a criminal history search, drug screen, polygraph, and psychological and physical examination is required.
 Here is the list of employment disqualifiers for Parker Police Officers.

 Parker police officers are not required to live within the Town of Parker to be employed by the Town.

 Town of Parker

-The Town of Parker has experienced tremendous growth in the past few years, yet still retains much of its small Town character and open space.
-With a spectacular view of the Rocky Mountains, Parker’s home on the edge of Colorado’s prairie and its convenience to the Denver metropolitan area have made our community a popular place to live and work.
-The Town of Parker encompasses 20.8 square miles and is located in northern Douglas County, uniquely situated between Colorado’s 2 largest cities - Denver and Colorado Springs.
+The Town of Parker has experienced tremendous growth throughout the last decade yet still retains its small-town character and open space.
+Parker's home on the edge of Colorado's prairie and its convenience to the Denver metropolitan area have made our community a popular place to live and work with a spectacular view of the Rocky Mountains.
+The Town of Parker encompasses 22.4 square miles and is located in northern Douglas County, situated between Colorado's two largest cities - Denver and Colorado Springs.

-Parker Ranks 12th in 2013’s Best Place to Live - CNN Money Magazine
+Parker Ranks 2nd in 2020's Best places to live - Money Magazine

 Douglas County Ranks 7th on Nation's Richest County List - Forbes